amatAf/amatAf.github.io/_posts/2025-05-03-a-relativistic-train.md

 (I want to throw out that somewhere in the middle of this I watched Frieren: Beyond Journey’s End.
 Also one of my most life-changing events.)

-While those connections stemmed from the competitive aspect of olympiad physics, my strongest connections derived from its community aspect.
+But while those connections stemmed from the competitive aspect of olympiad physics, my strongest connections derived from its community aspect.

 I remember one day discussing the idea of playing Minecraft bedwars in a PhODS call with a guy primarily known for the rotisserie chicken he bought at a Costco.
 Later that night, me and the guy, Yukko, along with Lightmargin hopped into a call and did just that.